garyesmith/garyesmith/README.md

-## Hello
+## Welcome

-I'm a web developer in Toronto, Ontario, Canada.
-I'm open to freelance web development projects.
+I'm a freelance web developer based in Toronto, Ontario, Canada.

-Visit my portfolio at [garysmith.ca](https://www.garysmith.ca) for more details.
-Thanks.
+Please visit [garysmith.ca](https://www.garysmith.ca) or my [https://www.linkedin.com/in/garyesmith/](LinkedIn) profile for more details about my skills and recent projects.